 If you can ‘train’ yourself to have good money habits, you will be much more successful in living a life where you don’t overspend, you are able to plan that dream vacation or trip, and you can feel more content with what money (and things) you do have.

 An example of a good money-saving habit would be ordering tap water EVERY single time you eat out at a restaurant.
 Don’t spend money on alcohol or soda when you’re out to eat.
 Instead, you can save the difference and still stay within your ‘dining-out’ budget.

 What’s Your Why?

-Before we dive into our top tips, I want to ask you - why do you want to save money?
+Before I dive into my top tips, I want to ask you – why do you want to save money?

 Why do you want to live more frugally?
 If you know what your why is, and you and your partner are on the same page about it, then you will be so much more likely to stick to your new ways of doing things.

 Below I’m going to share with you some great ways to save money and live a more frugal lifestyle.
 Or, you can read my blog post sharing 9 specific ways to cut costs while RVing full time if you’re on the road living the RV lifestyle.

 1. Say No

 This is a hard one for many people, but learning to say NO when the girl scouts come knocking on your door can make a big impact.
 If you don’t have a budget for it, then practice saying NO to the next person trying to sell you essential oils or pre-made baked goods.